 We were delighted to have Joel as our featured guest speaker.
 Joel has 30 years of experience translating consumer needs and opportunities into growth for world class brands.
 This includes packaged goods at General Mills and Helene Curtis/Unilever, quick service restaurants for KFC/ YUM, and restaurants spanning from Casual Dining to Luxury Consumers such as Red Lobster, Bahama Breeze, Yard House, Eddie V’s and The Capital Grille.

-The previous QuestionPro CX Webinar talked about Promoter Amplification and how do take a satisfied customers to the next level, where they add more value to your business by sharing referrals.
+The previous QuestionPro CX Webinar talked about Promoter Amplification and how to take a satisfied customer to the next level, where they add more value to your business by sharing referrals.

 Today’s webinar focused on methodologies that businesses can take to save dissatisfied customers – also know as detractors and turn detractors into promoters.

 Below were the slides from today’s webinar.

 What do we mean by – Turn Detractors into Promoters?
 And what is a Detractor?

 Detractors, in the language of the Net Promoter Score (NPS), our customers are unlikely to recommend your company to a friend or colleague.
 The goal is not only to save that customer from leaving you but, even more importantly, to keep them from damaging your brand by telling others about their bad experience.